 The platform underneath your RV bed may not support the weight of a standard mattress.
 Consult your RV manufacturer to determine the maximum mattress weight your bed platform can support.
 Remember, it must support the weight of the mattress and all those sleeping on it.

-Foam mattresses tend to be more lightweight than innerspring mattresses, which is why you’ll find many RV mattresses made of memory foam or gel foam.
+Foam mattresses tend to be more lightweight than innerspring mattresses, so you’ll find many RV mattresses made of memory foam or gel foam.
 Hybrid designs provide the feel of an innerspring mattress with comfort layers of memory foam on top.
 Your best bet is to compare mattress weights, regardless of their construction.

 Can You Move the Mattress Easily?

-You might not think about moving your mattress once you get it into your RV, but RV bedrooms are often tight quarters.
+You might not mind moving your mattress once you get it into your RV, but RV bedrooms are often tight quarters.
 This means you won’t have as much room to make your RV bed as you do at home.

 You may need to maneuver your mattress around to add or remove bed linens.
 It’ll be much easier to do so with a lighter mattress.
 Beyond that, lighter RV mattresses will be easier to maneuver into your RV once you dispose of your old mattress.